 Debt Payoff Plan

-Once you have your budget set up, your debts all listed in order of interest rate, you can start to work on a plan to pay it off.
+Once your budget is set up, and your debts all listed in order of interest rate, make a plan to pay them off.
 For example, do you first start paying your student loans, or your credit card?

-To be sure, your monthly surplus will go toward paying down the debt.
+For sure, your monthly surplus will go toward paying down the debt.
 But which debt?
 It depends.
-There are two methods of attacking debt.
+To be sure, there are two methods of attacking debt.

 To get started, we need to determine the interest rate, and the amount owed (not the monthly payment, but the total amount owed).